mennayassser/OrderSystem/README.md

 - Real-time order streaming using **SignalR**
 - Asynchronous messaging with **RabbitMQ**
 - **Entity Framework Core** for database interactions
-- **Dockerized** environment using separate containers for Web API and SQL Server
+- **Dockerized** environment using containers for Web API and SQL Server
 - Clean separation of concerns between models, services, and data layers
+- follows **Clean Architecture** principles for scalability and maintainability
+- Modularized into microservices
+- Added **JWT-based authentication**
+- Includes ERD Showcasing database relations

 ## Technologies Used
 - **ASP.NET Core**